syntex82/WordPress-Node/README.md

 ## 🚀 Production Deployment

-This section covers deploying WordPress Node CMS to a production environment.
+This section covers deploying NodePress CMS to a production environment.

 <br />

 ### 🧙 Setup Wizard (First-Time Installation)

-When deploying to production for the first time, WordPress Node CMS includes a **Setup Wizard** that guides you through initial configuration:
+When deploying to production for the first time, NodePress CMS includes a **Setup Wizard** that guides you through initial configuration:

 1. **Access the Setup Wizard**: Navigate to `https://yourdomain.com/admin/setup`
 2. **Create Admin Account**: Set up your administrator account with a secure password